Supervisory attentional system: Attention deficit hyperactivity disorder (ADHD)

 A fairly recent focus has been placed on understanding the impact Attention deficit hyperactivity disorder has on individuals’ executive processes.
 People with ADHD share several similar behavioural manifestations with patients confirmed with disruption to executive functions, characteristic of SAS deficiencies.
 Some of these paralleled behaviours include problems with initiating and regulating appropriate behaviours, inhibiting impulsive behaviours, and sustaining attention and effort temporally.

 Children with ADHD have impaired self-regulation of planning and organization.
 Both children and adolescents with ADHD have cognitive deficits, including reduced academic functioning, learning disorders, speech and language impairments, and intelligence deficits.
 Children have contorted self-perceptions of themselves like reporting higher self-esteem than deserved, known as a positive illusory bias.
 Furthermore, their lack of motivation, deficit in working memory, and inability to apply their intelligence is a major proposed cause for their below normal overall intelligence.
 However, these impairments to executive functioning are not representative of all children and adolescents with Attentional-Deficit/Hyperactivity Disorder.

-Stimulant medication for ADHD is widely used for a short-term reduction of symptoms and, in general, medication use can effectively improve an individuals abilities on cognitive tasks, attention, and reducing impulsivity.
+Stimulant medication for ADHD is widely used for a short-term reduction of symptoms and, in general, medication use can effectively improve an individual's abilities on cognitive tasks, attention, and reducing impulsivity.
 Furthermore, evidence shows beneficial behavioural effects and an overall benefit to frontal function and cognitive performance.
 However, the most common side effect can cause an episode of anxiety, mania, and insomnia.
 Anxiety can inhibit attention and cognition, thus impairing executive functions.

 Alcohol

-The influences of alcohol directly, being 'drunk', on an individuals' cognitive abilities are obvious.
+The influences of alcohol directly, being 'drunk', on an individual's cognitive abilities are obvious.
 Indirectly, chronic alcohol consumption can have drastic impacts on ones frontal lobes.
 Detoxified, chronic alcoholic males showed reduced inhibition and flexibility in planning, rule detection, coordination between tasks, and made more errors.
 These individuals had relatively healthy short-term memories but significantly lacked the ability to direct stored information.
 Processing speed was not a factor to their executive deficits.
 Measures included the Tower of London, Brixton test, Hayling task, Trail-making test, Stroop Interference Test, and the Alpha-Span Task.
 Positron emission topography results verified frontal lobe activation during tests of executive functions in which alcoholic participants showed poor performance.

 Alcoholic and drug addictions are largely influenced by automatic processes.
 These findings could be applied to clinical treatments for detoxified alcoholics pursuing abstinence.